devops329/devops/instruction/deliverable9LoadTesting/deliverable9LoadTesting.md

 ## ☑ Assignment

-Follow the steps described in the [Grafana K6](../grafanaK6/grafanaK6.md) instruction, to do the following.
+Follow the steps described in the [Grafana K6](../grafanaK6/grafanaK6.md) instruction to do the following.

 1. Using the K6 Test Builder interface, create a test that:
    1. Logs in a user